-The Company has entered into Indemnity Agreements (each an "Indemnification Agreement") with each of its then directors and officers (each an "Indemnitee"), to provide for indemnification to the officers and directors under Delaware law.
-Among other things, consistent with the Company's Bylaws, each Indemnification Agreement generally requires that the Company (i) indemnify the Indemnitee from and against all expenses and liabilities with respect to proceedings to which Indemnitee may be subject by reason of the Indemnitee's service to the Company to the fullest extent authorized or permitted by Delaware law and (ii) advance all expenses incurred by the Indemnitee in connection with the investigation, defense, settlement or appeal of any proceeding, and in connection with any proceeding to enforce the Indemnitee's rights under the Indemnification Agreement.
-The Indemnification Agreement also establishes various related procedures and processes and generally requires the Company to maintain directors' and officers' liability insurance coverage.
+The Company has entered into Indemnity Agreements (each an "Indemnification Agreement") with each of its then directors and officers (each an "Indemnification Agreement") with each of its then directors and officers (each an "Indemnification Agreement"), to provide for indemnification to the officers and directors under Delaware law.
+Among other things, consistent with the Company's Bylaws, each Indemnification Agreement generally requires that the Company (i) indemnify the Indemnite from and against all expenses and liabilities with respect to proceedings to which Indemnitee may be subject by reason of the Indemnitee's service to the Company to the fullest extent authorized or permitted by Delaware law and (ii) advance all expenses incurred by the Indemnitee in connection with the investigation, defense, settlement or appeal of any proceeding, and in connection with any proceeding to enforce the Indemnitee's rights under the Indemnification Agreement.
+The Indemnification Agreement also establishes various related procedures and processes and generally requires the Company to maintain directors' liability insurance coverage.